 Our compensation committee typically reviews salary levels annually as part of our performance review process, as well as in the event of promotions or other changes in our named executive officers' positions or responsibilities.
 When establishing base salary levels, our compensation committee considers the peer compensation data provided by its external independent compensation consultant, Mercer, as well as a number of qualitative factors, including each named executive officer's experience, knowledge, skills, level of responsibility and performance.
-In 2019, in recognition of their strong performance, our compensation committee approved \$50,000 increases to Messrs.
-Nolan's and Jewkes' salaries, and \$40,000 increases to Messrs.
-Park's and Sadowski's salaries.
-The committee approved these increases in light of the executives' strong performance and their continued growth in their respective roles and responsibilities.
+In 2020, none of our named executive officers received salary increases.
+Rather, in light of the COVID-19 pandemic and the economic downturn, from May 1, 2020 through July 31, 2020, Mr. Quirk's base salary was reduced by 50%, Messrs.
+Park's, Nolan's and Jewkes' base salaries were reduced by 30%, and Mr. Sadowski's base salary was reduced by 15%.